Manage workspace settings

 Role list

-The role list displays all roles in the workspace, showing the role name and the number of assigned permissions, users, and groups.
+The role list displays all roles in the workspace, showing each role’s name, description, and created date.

 Create a role